How to Create a Local Administrator User Account in Windows 11

 Setting Up the Local Account Credentials

-Next, you will need to choose a name for this new account.
-You might want to choose something besides “Administrator” so it’s not obvious that this account will have admin rights.
+Next, you will need to choose a name for this new offline account.
+You might want to choose something besides “Administrator” so it’s not obvious that this account will have full admin rights.
+Hackers frequently target accounts specifically named Administrator.

-Finally, you will need to choose and answer three security questions just in case you get yourself locked out or forget your password.
+Finally, you will need to choose and answer three security questions.
+You must set these up just in case you get yourself locked out or forget your password later.
+Click Next to finalize the profile creation.

 Create a Local Admin User Account in Windows 11